kopia/kopia/site/content/docs/Getting started/_index.md

 Notice that snapshot creation was nearly instantaneous.
 This is because Kopia did not have to upload almost any files to the repository, except tiny piece of metadata about the snapshot itself.

-All snapshots in Kopia are [always incremental](../features/#backup-files-and-directories-using-snapshots); a snapshot will only upload files that are not in the repository yet, which saves storage space and upload time.
+All snapshots in Kopia are [always incremental](../features/#backup-files-and-directories-using-snapshots); a snapshot will only upload files/file contents that are not in the repository yet, which saves storage space and upload time.
 This even applies to files that were moved or renamed.
 In fact, if two computers have exactly the same file and both computers are backing up to the same `repository`, the file will still be stored only once.

 #### Managing Snapshots